SillyTavern/SillyTavern/.github/readme.md

 ## 📱 Installing via Termux on Android OS

 > \[!NOTE]
-> **SillyTavern can be run natively on Android device using Termux, but we do not provide official support for this use case.**
+> **SillyTavern can be run natively on Android devices using Termux, but we do not provide official support for this use case.**
 >
 > **Please refer to this guide by ArroganceComplex#2659:**
 >